Nordix/xcluster/ovl/dhcp/README.md

 and [SLAAC](https://en.wikipedia.org/wiki/IPv6#Stateless_address_autoconfiguration_(SLAAC)).

-DHCP is widely used for IPv4 (and quite simple) but [DHCPv6]( https://www.rfc-editor.org/rfc/rfc8415.html is more complicated), so this ovl focuses most on that.
+DHCP is widely used for IPv4 (and quite simple) but [DHCPv6]( https://www.rfc-editor.org/rfc/rfc8415.html) is more complicated, so this ovl focuses most on that.

 Keywords: SLAAC